full name: Mary Agnes Kornman

 1926

-On January 27th of this year, Mary's salary was increased to 100 dollars a week, as per the contract signed the previous July.
-Mary's last day of
+- On January 27th of this year, Mary's salary was increased to 100 dollars a week, as per the contract signed the previous July.

-filming with the Our Gang series was on June 15th.
+- On June 15th, Mary reached her last day of filming with the Our Gang series.
 With Mickey Daniels' departure just a couple of months earlier, it was decided that the two

 - 46. Good Cheer (supporting role)